marek-saji/noplacelikecode/_posts/2022-12-06-mastodon-misconceptions.md

 ### “Toot” is a silly name

 Agreed.
 But so is “tweet”, if you think about it.
-Also, not some [clients](#user-content-clients) don't use it.
+Also, some [clients](#user-content-clients) don't use it.

 ### How does moderation work (a.k.a. will there be nazis?)